leereamsnyder/friendly-giggle/README.md

-# Lee Reamsnyders's code test for Validic
+# Lee Reamsnyder's code test

 > A Vue.js project

 ## How to run this

-Unfortunately I can't just slap the static files onto any old server; you need to be running a server with a proxy to be able to access the Github jobs API when you're cross-origin.
+Unfortunately I can't just slap the static files onto any old server; you need to be running a server with a proxy to be able to access the Github Jobs API when you're cross-origin.

 Here's how to get it running locally: